moogacs/docs.buf.build/docs/how-to/migrate-from-protolock.md

 [`buf.yaml`](../configuration/v1/buf-yaml.md) configuration file.

 The Protolock flag `--lockdir` is handled by your against input, as `buf` can take multiple types of input to compare against.
-The equivalent in `buf` would be to specify your image location with `--against path/to/lock.bin`.
+The equivalent in `buf` would be to specify your Buf image location with `--against path/to/lock.bin`.

 ## Equivalent commands